Assisted Pull Ups & Progression Guidе

 In the Marine Corps, I have produced thousands of pull-ups over the last two decades.
 Since 1999, I have been performing pull-ups, teaching pull-ups, counting pull-ups, and helping people be able to perform their first pull-ups or adding to their maximum number of pull-ups.

-When I first started helping people do pull-ups, I just assisted them by giving a lifted assist or giving them a resistance band to help propel them upward until they no longer needed my assistance, and could do it on their own.
+When I first started helping people do pull-ups, I just assisted them by giving a lifted assist or using assisted pull ups with a band to help propel them upward until they no longer needed my assistance, and could do it on their own.

 I quickly realized that this can lead to injuries if they don't build the proper mind, muscle, and movement awareness.